GeorgeGedox/HomerGX/docs/tips-and-tricks.md

 # Tips & Tricks

-Here is a collection of neat tips and tricks that Homer users have come up with!

-## Use Homer as a custom "new tab" page
+## Use HomerGX as a custom "new tab" page

 #### `by @vosdev`